-The U.S. Geological Survey also produces 7.5-minute quadrangular maps.
-There are 1154 quads covering the entire state of Wisconsin.
+The U.S. Geological Survey (USGS) produces 7.5-minute topographic quadrangle maps for the entire nation.
+There are 1,154 “quads” covering the entire state of Wisconsin.
 For example, it takes 20 quads to cover all of Richland County.
 Each map sheet measures about 22″ x 27″ although without the border, the ground area on each sheet occupies about 17″ x 23″.
-The 100K county maps are compiled from these quads.

-Beginning in 2009, the USGS began to make available the next generation of digital topographic maps under its new US Topo program.
-National topographic coverage along with the current status of Wisconsin digital topo maps can be found at the USGS Website.
+Beginning in 2009, the USGS began to make available the next generation of digital topographic maps under its US Topo program.

-Interested in topographic change or looking for just the right topo map for your purpose?
-Try exploring the USGS Historical Topographic Map Explorer, a USGS web application that offers functionality to query a location for historic and contemoprary topo maps, view available maps on a timeline, as well as overlay and download topo layers.
+Also try exploring the USGS Historical Topographic Map Explorer, a USGS web application that offers functionality to query a location for historic and contemporary topo maps, view available maps on a timeline, as well as overlay and download topo layers.